danilor/DigitalKataclysm/README.md

 We are using the exact same .htaccess file that Laravel provides.

+### Shell scripting?

+Laravel is famous for using a SHELL scripting called *Artisan* where you can code commands to be executed manually or using crontab.
+Well, we didn't want to be left behind so Digital Kataclysm has a scripting system called *meteor* that works in a very similar way.
+What is the advantage? meteor is simpler and faster because it does not have a lot of the funcionality that *artisan* has, but it has enough power to handle most of the most basic functions you would want.

 ## Why don't just use Laravel/Lumen/CakePHP?
 What its wrong with them?

 Even when there are a lot of frameworks, libraries and free code out there, and they can be used by Digital Kataclysm, I decided to make